cncf/glossary/CONTRIBUTING.md

 * Jason Morgan (jason@buoyant.io)

 ## Glossary Entry Format
-Each entry should follow the format and guidelines specified in the [stlyeguide](https://github.com/cncf/glossary/blob/main/style-guide.md).
+Each entry should follow the format and guidelines specified in the [style guide](https://github.com/cncf/glossary/blob/main/style-guide.md).

 ## Guidelines
 * To propose specific changes to a glossary entry, edit that entry in your branch and issue a pull request.